New hope in Washington

 In 2008 the World Bank launched its first “green bonds”, designed to raise additional funding for projects targeting climate change.
 AP2 and AP3 both invested in the bond issue, which has aroused widespread attention and interest among investors, and we are likely to see more investment initiatives of this type in the future.

-All four institutions, the IMF, the World Bank, the IFC and the Inter-American Development Bank, showed a keen interest in the Ethical Council and the work of the various AP Funds.
+All four institutions, the IMF, the World Bank, the IFC and the Inter-American Development Bank, showed a keen interest in the Council on Ethics and the work of the various AP Funds.